has been Artist Manager at Karsten Witt Musik Management since April 2017, focusing on vocal music and opera.

 She likes to relax in the great outdoors in her leisure time and is an avid kayaker, hiker and ice-skater.
 In the summer of 2015, she walked the Camino de Santiago and earned the Compostela.

-is Project Manager in the New Music department, and as Office Manager ensures the smooth running of the office.
+is Project Manager in the New Music department.
 Prior to joining Karsten Witt Musik Management in January 2016, she worked for many years as the Production Assistant and Manager of international music theatre projects with the Marc Sinan Company as well as the Dresdner Sinfoniker.
 Previously, she worked as a freelance copywriter for dance and visual art in Berlin and Rostock, and audited courses in Dance Studies at the Freie Universität Berlin.

 After studying History, Slavic Studies and Sport Science in Rostock and St Petersburg, Wiebke spent some years as a cultural manager at the Ahrenshoop artist colony and organised events in the Baltic Sea resort.
 During her semester in St Petersburg, she worked on the culture desk of the St Petersburgischen Zeitung and at the human rights association Memorial.
 Wiebke completed her studies with a master’s thesis on “The aesthetics and ceremonial role of dance in the courts of the Holy Roman Empire, 1650 until 1750”.
 She was born in Rostock in 1977, begun ballet lessons in her first school years and later took up the saxophone.

 was born in Munich and grew up in the Allgäu.